Kakamotobi/Learned/DSA/Practice/Leetcode/Stacks/Stacks-Easy.md

 // Output: "()(())"
 ```
 ### Solution
-- Idea:
-  - Determine outermost parentheses by counting the number of parentheses opened.
+- Determine the outermost parentheses by counting the number of parentheses opened.
 ```js
 const removeOuterParentheses = (s) => {
   let newS = "";